Menu

 PE

-PE will continue to be on a Monday morning so please make sure your child comes to school in their full P.E kit.
-Please also ensure that earrings and jewellery are removed on this day and long hair is tied up.
+PE continues to be on a Tuesday morning so please make sure your child comes to school in their full P.E kit.
+Please also ensure that earrings are removed on this day and long hair is tied up.
 The correct PE uniform is: yellow PE shirt, school green sweatshirt/cardigan, black PE shorts or jogging bottoms and black pumps or trainers.
-Trainers are better now that they wear their PE kit all day.
+Trainers are safer now that children are wearing their PE kit all day.

 Communication and Language